 The eNS Content Profile develops data sets that are used in a specific clinical environment to provide safe and effective communication during transitions of care ensuring continuity of care during hand-offs and as the patient transits within and across care settings.
 These data sets enable processes that nurses use to communicate clinical care from one care provider to another at any point in time.
 The data are collected and then used to communicate care components that would improve care coordination as the patient transitions across care settings.
 For example, when a patient transitions within or across a care setting, ongoing patient care needs and any immediate pertinent changes have to be communicated to the next care provider.
 As the transition of care or ‘hand-off’ occurs, the eNS can be used to communicate these changes.
 The eNS provides the template for up-to-date information regarding the patient’s care, treatment and services, recent changes in condition, and any anticipated changes.
 Improved documentation of care supports the continuity of care.
 In the United States in 2005, The Joint Commission identified 70% of the sentinel events reported were caused by communication problems with at “least half of the communication breakdowns occurring during hand-offs."

+International Efforts

-the American Recovery and Reinvestment Act of 2009 stipulates healthcare providers need to show that they are using certified EHR technology in ways that can be measured significantly in quality and in quantity.
-TheCenters for Medicare and Medicaid Services (CMS) Incentive Program supports payments to healthcare providers that demonstrate meaningful use of certified EHR technology.
+Transition of care between providers is a concern of healthcare delivery throughout the world.
+The Canadian Infoway project, the Australian National eHealth Architecture (nehta) project, the National IT Institute for Healthcare (nictiz) project in The Netherlands and the New Zealand Health Information Exchange National Health IT Plan are all addressing the need for improvement in care coordination.
+In the US, the American Recovery and Reinvestment Act of 2009 stipulates healthcare providers need to show that they are using certified EHR technology in ways that can be measured significantly in quality and in quantity.
+The US Centers for Medicare and Medicaid Services (CMS) Incentive Program supports payments to healthcare providers that demonstrate meaningful use of certified EHR technology.
 This includes the Meaningful Use (MU) of certified EHR technology for electronic exchange of health information to improve quality of healthcare and to submit clinical quality and other measures.
 As healthcare providers, nurses need the ability to submit nursing data for clinical quality and other measures as well as the exchange of nursing data.
-Use of the PPOC and eNS profiles enables the support of the following MU health outcomes policies.
+Use of the PPOC and eNS profiles enables the support of MU health outcomes policies.

-Meaningful Use Health Outcome Policies
+Health Outcome Policies are also supported internationally.
+Canada’s Pan-Canadian Change Management Network supports an eHealth change management initiative that is foundational in achieving efficient and effective use of information technology to support healthcare.
+The commonality of both the US MU health outcomes policies and Canada’s Change management network initiative is that both supports

 Improving quality, safety, efficiency, and reducing health disparities

-Calculate and Transmit CMS Quality Measures - This includes assessment and intervention data that nurses document at the point of care.
-Examples include asthma assessment and intervention, smoking cessation assessment and interventions, blood pressure measurements, etc.

 Engage patients and families in their healthcare

-Electronic Copy of Health Information/Discharge Instructions – enables the ability to include nursing diagnosis, assessment, interventions and goals in the patient’s health information that is provided to them.

-Clinical Summaries for each office visit – enables nurses to include nursing diagnosis, assessment, interventions and goals in the patient clinical summary.

 Improve care coordination

-Exchange Key Clinical Information – enables nurses to share nursing data such as nursing diagnosis, assessment, interventions and goals.

-Standards and Interoperability (S&I) Framework is a set of integrated functions, processes, and tools being guided by the healthcare and technology industry to achieve harmonized interoperability for the exchange of healthcare information.
+The Standards and Interoperability (S&I) Framework, sponsored by the US Office of the National Coordinator, is creating a set of integrated functions, processes, and tools being guided by the healthcare and technology industry to achieve harmonized interoperability for the exchange of healthcare information.
 The S&I Initiative focuses on a single challenge with a set of value-creating goals and outcomes that will enhance efficiency, quality and effectiveness of the delivery of healthcare through the development of content, technical specifications and reusable tools and services.
+Similar work is also occurring in Australia, Canada, and The Netherlands.
+These efforts are rich sources for contributing content and care transition process information and knowledge to the eNS and PPOC.